Eagles sign free agent DT Ndamukong Suh to 1-year deal - NewsBreak

 Garoppolo throws for 4 TDs, 49ers top Cards in Mexico City

-Jimmy Garoppolo threw four touchdown passes, including two each to Brandon Aiyuk and George Kittle, and the San Francisco 49ers won their third straight game by beating the Arizona Cardinals 38-10 in Mexico City
+MEXICO CITY (AP) — As the final minute ticked off the clock, San Francisco quarterback Jimmy Garoppolo turned toward the crowd at Estadio Azteca, lifted his hands over his head and started clapping.
+It was clear that the Mexico City crowd loved the 49ers.
+Jimmy G and the 49ers gave that love — and some really good football — right back.
+Garoppolo threw four touchdown passes, including two each to Brandon Aiyuk and George Kittle, and the 49ers won their third straight game by blowing past the Arizona Cardinals 38-10 on Monday night in Mexico City.

 Comments / 0